Best Places to Go in Wrightsville Beach, NC, on a Family Vacation

 Wrighstville Beach and adjacent Wilmington are expansive areas that offer all you could ever need without making you feel lost in a big city.
 Both areas are very easy to navigate.

 Independence Mall is within 15 minutes of the beach.
 It's nothing spectacular and not very large, but if you like shopping at a mall, you can find the basics here.
+A more upscale shopping experience can be found at Mayfaire Town Center.

 One super fun destination that's a must if you have kids is Jungle Rapids.
 With a ball pit, arcade, laser tag, go carts, mini golf, mini bowling, rock climbing and a small outdoor water park, you could easily spend the better part of one day enjoying all these activities conveniently accessible in one location.